DataS-DHSC/PHStatsMethods/readme.md

 ```

 ### Running tests
-(may need to install pytest first - !pip install pyest)
+(may need to install pytest first - !pip install pytest)

 ```
 # run all tests